An optical or eyeglass stores are where you can go to purchase eyeglasses and frames. Optical stores are staffed by opticians.

 Not all store listings include vision insurance information, so if your plan-specific search doesn’t produce enough results, try selecting “I’ll pay for myself.”

 No, you don’t need insurance to get eye glasses or contact lenses.
-Simply select “I’ll pay for myself.” from the drop-down and see which vision center allows you to pay for vision care yourself.
+Simply select “I’ll pay for myself.” from the drop-down and see which store allows you to pay for vision care yourself.

 An optician is a specialist in fitting eyeglasses and lenses, but cannot write a prescription.
 If you need a prescription, select the “comprehensive eye exam” option from the drop-down menu under services.